 Business Segment.
-We conduct our business as a single operating segment - primarily through sales of nutritional supplements, topical and skin care products, and weight management products through network marketing distribution channels in twenty-two countries.
-For more information with respect to the financial results and conditions of our business segment, including financial information about geographic areas, see Note 16 to our consolidated financial statements.
+We conduct our business as a single operating segment - primarily through sales of nutritional supplements, topical and skin care products, and weight management products through network marketing distribution channels in twenty-four countries.
+For more information with respect to the financial results and conditions of our business segment, including financial information about geographic areas, see Note 16 to our Consolidated Financial Statements, Segment Information.